symfony/symfony-docs/messenger.rst

 Dispatching the Message
 -----------------------

-You're ready!
+You are ready!
 To dispatch the message (and call the handler), inject the ``messenger.default_bus`` service (via the ``MessageBusInterface``), like in a controller::

     // src/Controller/DefaultController.php